philipturner/molecular-renderer/Documentation/HDL.md

 Replace instances of the first argument with the second argument.
 If the value in parentheses is unspecified, it defaults to all valid atoms and bond connectors.
 The replacement occurs in the "one" volume of the current union of planes.

 Instead of a dedicated keyword for cutting empty volumes, specify `Replace { .empty }`.
 Atoms deleted with a `Replace` cannot be restored by a subsequent `Replace`.
 The only method for filling in this geometry is creating a `Solid`, copying a separate piece of geometry that fills the void.

+> As of now, it is not possible to specify which entity types are replaced.

 ```swift
 Origin { SIMD3<Float> }